gsalzet/website_gsalzet/static/Macrotopo/README.md

 5. Visit [`http://localhost:8787`](http://localhost:8787) and open an RStudio session inside the newly-built container in your browser.
 Any edits you make here will also be reflected on your local computer.

 6. Run the {targets} pipeline by running `targets::tar_make()` in the R console.
-Wait again; it takes ≈40 minutes to clean the data, run the model and build the statistical notebook website.
+Wait again; it takes ≈20 minutes to build the statistical notebook website.
 Subsequent runs of the pipeline should be fairly instant, though.

     > [!TIP]
     >